minprog/programmeren-1/overviews/1 C/overview.md

 - [Mario](/problems/mario-less), for most students

-You can submit your solutions on the problem pages.
-Before submitting, always keep in mind the course's policy on [academic honesty](/syllabus#samenwerken-fraude-en-plagiaat) (plagiarism!).
+Do not forget to submit your solutions on the problem pages.
+If `check50` is happy, you should submit them!
+However, before submitting, always keep in mind the course's policy on [academic honesty](/syllabus#samenwerken-fraude-en-plagiaat) (plagiarism!).

 ### 3. Hacker problems